Arugulamoon/gomud/README.md

 Being in the world is moving along main storyline, sidequests.
 All the while progressing through alternating sequences of witnessing something occuring, story, and performing actions. actions that effect change in the context.

+Performing actions prompts stories to progress and potentially being a trigger for another story.
+Which has a beginning and an end.

 Quest: Level, Tasks, Goals, Rewards
 Currency: Gil, Tokens
 Long Walkway -> Enter Context (Room)